-All companies that CIMB does business with are subjected to basic sustainability due diligence.
-The purpose of this first step is to ensure that we are aware of any potential adverse environmental and social risks that a client is engaged in.
-This step is undertaken by CIMB's relationship managers.
+All companies that CIMB does business with are subjected to basic sustainability due diligence that is undertaken by CIMB's relationship managers.

-The Basic Sustainability Due Diligence (BSDD) encompasses basic checks on key environmental and social risks that a client may be exposed to, and whether a client has been linked to negative social and environmental impacts in the past three years.
+The Basic Sustainability Due Diligence (BSDD) encompasses basic assessment on key environmental and social risks that a client may be exposed to including human rights risk, and whether a client has been linked to social or environmental related adverse news in the past three years.
 This includes checking if a client has been cited in news reports, or linked through credible sources to negative social and environmental impacts.